 Help keep One Green Planet free and independent!
 Together we can ensure our platform remains a hub for empowering ideas committed to fighting for a sustainable, healthy, and compassionate world.
 Please support us in keeping our mission strong.

 Sixty million people suffer from asthma or allergies and allergies are the third most common chronic disease among children, according to the Asthma and Allergy Foundation of America.
 It’s understandable that a family thinking about getting a puppy would be concerned about the potential reaction in children or other family members who have allergies.
 But too many parents think that buying a hypoallergenic puppy is the panacea.
-Responsible breeders and humane organizations alike are concerned about the hype.
+Humane organizations are concerned about the hype.

 Because allergies are different for every person, “hypoallergenic” or “nonallergenic” dogs don’t necessarily exist.
 All dogs can carry outside allergens inside on their coats and a breed that can be tolerated by one individual may not have the same effect on another.